hexagontk/hexagon/readme.md

 ## Guides

-* HTTP routing and HTML templates.
-* Serialization and storage of data.
-* Asynchronous communication through events.
 * Task scheduling using Cron expressions.

 * [Services]: explains how to create, build, test, package and run your services.
+* [Configuration]: how to load service's configuration from different sources and data formats.
-* [HTTP]: describes how to use Web routing and filters for HTTP services.
+* [HTTP]: describes how to use HTTP routing and HTML templates for Web services.
 * [Serialization]: details how to serialize/deserialize object instances using different formats.
 * [Storage]: gives an overview of how to store data using different data stores.

-* [Events]: support asynchronous communication with events through message brokers.
+* [Events]: how to support asynchronous communication with events through message brokers.
-* [Configuration]: allow the configuration of the engine by using YAML files.

 * [Scheduling]: supports the execution of tasks periodically using Cron expressions.
 * [Templates]: allow the service to render results using [Pebble] or [kotlinx.html].
 * [Testing]: Hexagon adds utilities to ease the testing of its services.